-Service Detection
+Component Detection

 Learn how OpsLevel makes it easy to populate your software catalog.

-This guide will walk you through how you can automatically populate your software catalog using OpsLevel's integrations, however there are many ways to populate and maintain your catalog in OpsLevel:
+This guide will walk you through how you can automatically populate your software catalog using OpsLevel's integrations; however, there are many ways to populate and maintain your catalog in OpsLevel:

 - Using our kubernetes syncing tool